llecoq/louis-quentin-lecoq.com/README.md

 ## Interactive Particle Animation: A Live Performance Lab 🔥

+The Particle animation (inspired by [ParticleJs](https://vincentgarreau.com/particles.js/) with my own twist) is coded from scratch.

 - **Experiment with Particle Dynamics**: The animation allows you to adjust parameters like particle count in real-time.
 See how the system's performance varies with different load scenarios.
+- **Technology Switching in Action**: Seamlessly switch between JavaScript and Rust/WebAssembly implementations.
+Both use the same logic, providing a direct comparison of their performance capabilities under identical algorithmic conditions.
 - **Web Workers Usage**: Discover the impact of adding or removing web workers.
 Start with zero workers and incrementally increase, observing how the performance scales with JavaScript and how it further enhances with Rust.
-- **Technology Switching in Action**: Seamlessly switch between JavaScript and Rust/WebAssembly implementations.
-Both use the same logical framework, providing a direct comparison of their performance capabilities under identical algorithmic conditions.
 - **Live Performance Metrics**: The FPS counter provides immediate feedback on your adjustments, offering tangible insights into the computational efficiency of JS vs. Rust & WASM.

 ## Technologies Used 🛠️